erdosn/dsc-3-33-04-building-an-svm-using-scikit-learn-data-science/README.md

 - Use scikit-learn to build a linear SVM when there are 2 groups
 - Use scikit-learn to build a linear SVM when there are more than 2 groups

+# Objectives
+* Describe the purpose of an SVM
+* Describe the transformation undergone in each kernel

 # Objectives (Study Group)
 YWBAT
 * Describe what is going on in an svm (nohyper)